TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-lonely-tower.md

 >
 > ‘Ah!
 I'm glad that you decided to join me.
 Please, come in.’

-Here, the woman introduces herself as Elidyr.
+Here, the woman introduces herself as Elydir.
 She offers the characters food and drink, and if they accept, food will appear at the table.

 She will explain that her quest is to have her stolen amulet retrieved.